Yogita-Adari/Yogita-Adari/README.md

 - 💞️ I’m looking to collaborate on Data Analysis and ML
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/yogitaadari/) or via email at [yskadari@gmail.com](mailto:yskadari@gmail.com)
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: ✨ I love boxing, singing and coming up with new ideas to save the planet, I strive to be eco-conscious ✨
+- ⚡ Fun fact: ✨ I love boxing, singing, and coming up with new ideas to save the planet, I strive to be eco-conscious ✨

 ## 🛠️ Technologies & Tools:
 ![Python](https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white)